nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 In the command box, enter `add name/John Doe age/21 gender/M height/123 income/3000 horoscope/Libra` and press
 the `enter` key.
-This will add John to LoveBook. <br> <br>
+This will add John to LoveBook. <br>

 ![addCommandExample](images/user-commands/addCommandExample.png) <br>

 Let's imagine you've added a couple of dates to the LoveBook already.
-It should look something like this now: <br> <br>
+It should look something like this now: <br>

 ![addCommandExample2](images/user-commands/addCommandExample2.png) <br>